Garrettbao/SudokuSolverGUI/README.md

     - Navigate to the **"Paste Array"** tab.
     - Enter the numbers for the Sudoku puzzle in the text area.
 Use `.` for empty cells.
     - Ensure the board has exactly 9 rows and 9 columns.
+- **Example Inputs**:
+    - Example input arrays can be found in the txt file in the zip folder and in the project folder.
     - **Example**:
       ```
       [[5,3,.,.,7,.,.,.,.],